Kiel Hauptbahnhof: Occasionally operated line

-Kiel–Schönberg–Schönberger Strand railway; from 1897 to 1911 and from 1954 to 1981, the passenger trains of the Kiel–Schönberger railway terminated at the station.
+Kiel–Schönberger Strand; from 1897 to 1911 and from 1954 to 1981, the passenger trains of the Kiel–Schönberger railway terminated at the station.
 Especially on weekends in the summer months, special trains ran to Schoenberg beach; in some years there was even a fixed timetable.
 Since September 2013, daily school trains have operated to the recently completed Kiel Schulen am Langsee station.

 Closed and dismantled line

-The trains of the Kiel–Segeberg Light Railway had its terminus at the Hauptbahnhof from 1 July 1954, but services ended on this line in 1961.
+The trains of the narrow-gauge Kiel–Segeberg railway had its terminus at the Hauptbahnhof from 1 July 1954, but services ended on this line in 1961.

 Rail services

 The station is served by the following services.